Skip to content

-The Harvard Summer School Kyoto program has a uniquely crafted curriculum that allows students to spend two months in the heart of Japan’s old capital city.
-Held on Doshisha University’s Imadegawa Campus, just north of the Kyoto Imperial Palace, and led by senior Harvard faculty with deep ties to the region, the program uses Kyoto as a classroom for pursuing cultural engagement and historical inquiry.
-Ample time is provided for students to discover Kyoto on their own while making new friendships.
+The Harvard Summer School Kyoto program allows you to spend two months in the heart of Japan’s old capital city.
+Held on Doshisha University’s Imadegawa Campus, just north of the Kyoto Imperial Palace, and led by senior Harvard faculty with deep ties to the city and the region, the program approaches Kyoto as an extension of the classroom laden with opportunities for cultural engagement and experiential learning.
+In addition to participating in a uniquely crafted curriculum, you will have ample time to explore Kyoto on your own and develop new friendships.

 Program Structure

-Noncredit Japanese language instruction with Doshisha staff is provided for students with no previous exposure to the Japanese language.
+Noncredit Japanese language instruction with Doshisha staff is provided for students with little or no previous exposure to the Japanese language.

 4 credits